15 Best Places to Live in Mississippi

 How many times as a child were you challenged to spell Mississippi?
 Can you do it now?
 Close your eyes and try!

 The US State of Mississippi is more than just a champion spelling bee word!
-With the Gulf of Mexico to the south, and being home to the Mississippi Delta, there is a lot of history, heritage and culture embedded in Mississippi; the Mississippi Delta region is considered to be the birthplace of blues music.
+With the Gulf of Mexico to the south, and being home to the Mississippi Delta, there is a lot of history, heritage, and culture embedded in Mississippi.

-Whether you’re seriously looking to find a place to live in Mississippi or just shopping around to establish your options, without realising it there is certain criteria that you’re already looking for.
-Low crime rates, cost of living and quality of housing are all factors we take into consideration when scouting around for a new home.
+Whether you’re seriously looking to find a place to live in Mississippi or just shopping around to establish your options, without realizing, there is certain criteria that you’re already looking for.
+Low crime rates, cost of living, and quality of housing are all factors we take into consideration when scouting around for a new home.

 1. Madison